 Even worse, when you wear so many hats, it’s easy to end up in “client limbo” since you are responsible for so much.
 Using a checklist can help define boundaries and expectations up front to avoid that.

 If you manage non-web developers who need to drive home WordPress web pages, or you are tasked with building a new WordPress web page (or entire website), then the following checklist is for you.

-It was designed from my experience managing in a digital marketing agency and significantly reduced roadblocks on my team, and encouraged a learning environment.
+It was designed from my experience managing in a digital marketing agency, significantly reduced roadblocks on my team, and encouraged a learning environment.